LynxBDD/lynxbdd/README.md

 To maintain naming consistency, the VS Code extension will be renamed to the following:

-- **LynxBDD Cucumber for VS Code**
+- **LynxBDD Cucumber TS for VS Code**

 In addition to rebranding, there are several high-level goals:

-- Take advantage of lynxbdd-cucumber updates to execute all tests from the test runner in a single process.
+- Take advantage of cucumber-ts updates to execute all tests from the test runner in a single process.
 This will allow the support of parallel test execution within the test runner.
 - Add support to generate test "steps" from feature files.
 - General code refactor to eliminate as many side effects as possible while making the code more efficient.